uplevel-technology/graph-viz/docs/creating-first-viz.md

 **Input Data Structure:**

-The full structure of the expected input data can be found [here TODO]().
+The full structure of the expected input data can be found [here](api-docs/interfaces/core.visualizationinputdata.md).
 This structure should contain all the information that is required by the renderer to draw a graph.
 ```typescript